MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sla-custom-time-calculation.md

 ### Scenarios and plug-ins

-Refer to the following scenarios and their plug-ins to implement a plug-in code associated with your Custom Action:
+Refer to the following scenarios and their plug-ins to implement a plug-in code associated with your custom action:

 Scenario 1: